mpbmpb/stack/README.md

 * The Pop() method removes the object on top of the stack and returns it.
 * The Clear() method removes all objects from the stack.

+## What I learned from this project
+How to implement a stack.

 <!-- GETTING STARTED -->
 ## Getting Started